Hegl1/ParProg2021/Assignment_12/assignment_12.md

 #### Saving the data to a file

 In order to visualize the simulation it is necessary to write the position of each particle to a file.
-To achive this, the following function is provided:
+To achieve this, the following function is provided:

 ```c
 void print_bodies_to_file(body* bodies, int size){